-Many dog owners prefer homemade dog food.
+Many dog owners prefer to make their own dog food.
 It’s not only inexpensive, widely available, and loved by all dogs, plus chicken is very healthy and highly nutritious.
 This very versatile food can be used in several different home-cooked dog foods.

 Why Should You Boil Chicken?

 Everyone loves chicken, and it can be prepared in several different ways.
 When asked to choose between baked, grilled, boiled, or fried, most people will give a hard pass to boiled chicken.
 Dogs, however, have a completely different outlook on boiled chicken.
 And that is only one of the reasons you should really start to make boiled chicken for your dog.